Contents

 • Revenue tracking that ties support interactions to sales

-Limitations: Marketplace integrations for Amazon, eBay, and Walmart are limited or require workarounds.
+Limitations: Marketplace integrations for Amazon, eBay, and Walmart are limited or require workarounds (usually ChannelReply at $40+/month on top of Gorgias pricing).
 Pricing is based on ticket volume, and costs can escalate quickly for high-volume sellers.
-The depth of AI sentiment analysis and automated prioritization is less advanced than eDesk’s contextual approach.
+The depth of AI sentiment analysis and automated prioritisation is less advanced than eDesk’s contextual approach.

 Best for: Shopify-first merchants who primarily sell through their own webstore and need a straightforward eCommerce helpdesk with basic sentiment features.